 Credit: Nick Berryman

-It’s a strange, vivid and fun creative trip through the mind of one of history’s most influential creatives, where graffiti, fashion, sound and color combine for something perhaps too high to get over and too low to get under.
-Together, the pieces of the collection provide space-aged visual context for some of Clinton’s liberating lyrics and psychedelic perspectives, mainly represented to the public through sound until now.
+It’s a strange, vivid and fun trip through the mind of one of history’s most influential creatives, where graffiti, fashion, sound and color combine for something that’s neither too high to get over nor too low to get under.
+Together, the pieces provide space-aged visual context for some of Clinton’s most liberating lyrics and out-there perspectives, which were mostly represented to the public through sound until now.

-Attorney Benjamin Crump also attended the lecture, and spoke with The Atlanta Journal-Constitution after seeing the exhibition about Clinton’s importance as a cultural maven.
+Attorney Benjamin Crump also attended the lecture and spoke with The Atlanta Journal-Constitution about Clinton’s cultural maven status after seeing the exhibition.
 “I think George uses his influence in a very unique way with his music.
 He brings people together, and he shows them the talent of all people,” Crump said.

 “Look how good the sound is when we’re all playing together.
 I think that’s what’s so great about George.
 And now he’s doing it with art.”